izecheru/Assault-Cube-Cheat/README.md

 - Saving coordinates and teleporting to them
 - No recoil -> the method i used also got rid of knockback when you shoot
 - No reload/ shoot animation time -> ur a laser (be careful though, when you use this combined with no recoil you will literally fly)
-	-- no animation time is enabled by default
+	* no animation time is enabled by default
 - Low gravity jump
+ - Teleport all entities to the same place, need to save location first

 ## Installation